wwmm/fastgame/README.md

 - Use /dev/cpu_dma_latency to avoid deep C-States
 - Apply the SCHED_BATCH priority scheduler to the game process
 - Apply the SCHED_RR priority scheduler to the wineserver process
+- Set the wineserver cpu affinity
 - Change the disk scheduler
 - Change the readahead and nr_requests values
 - Disable the disk `add_random`
 - Apply the Realtime IO priority to the game process
-- Set amdgpu performance level and power cap
+- Set amdgpu performance level, power cap and irq affinity
 - Configure the virtual memory cache pressure
 - Configure the virtual memory compaction proactiveness
 - Configuring transparent hugepages